 Friday, Day 5

-By Friday morning I was as uncomfortable with the plastic stints in that I was when I had the packing in!
-Thankfully my follow-up appointment for the stint removal was in the morning, so I eagerly headed over after taking my last hydrocodone pill.
+By Friday morning I was as uncomfortable with the plastic stents in that I was when I had the packing in!
+Thankfully my follow-up appointment for the stent removal was in the morning, so I eagerly headed over after taking my last hydrocodone pill.

 He said he wanted to see me back in 2 weeks, and I was sent home with the instruction to continue the saline spray 6-8 times a day.
 At the follow-up appointment in 2 weeks he would clear out anything not yet cleared out of my nose, basically it was in my best interest to stick to the saline spray and get what I could out on my own with moisture.